DavidVadnais/codas3_wsl_instructions/ubuntu/20.04.01/TESTING.md

 # Windows10 - Ubuntu - 20.04.01 - Testing

-This set of tests are for running codas on a Windows10 machine with WSL2 Ubuntu20.04.01.
+This set of tests are for running codas on a Windows10 machine with WSL2 Ubuntu 20.04.01.
 We are following the [Test the CODAS Python Installation](https://currents.soest.hawaii.edu/docs/adcp_doc/codas_setup/test_it/index.html) guide.

 ## Prerequisites
 * Windows10 - Ubuntu - 20.04.01 - codas3 install has been followed